mohitjain1911/multi-cloud-ci-cd/README.md

-Got it 👍 You want the earlier **portfolio-style case study format** but also keep the best technical details from your current README.
-I’ll merge both properly.

-Here’s the full rewritten `README.md` you can paste into GitHub:

 # 🌍 Multi-Cloud CI/CD with Jenkins, AWS EKS & Azure AKS

 A case study of building and deploying a **multi-cloud CI/CD pipeline** using **Jenkins, Docker, Helm, and Terraform**.